An overview of the plans in Lithuania for procuring a nationwide tolling system.

 Lithuania will replace its current time-based vignette system with a distance-based electronic charging system that is more equitable.
 This makes Lithuania the next country in the European Union to introduce a satellite-based nationwide tolling scheme.
 Other countries that have successfully deployed GNSS-based tolling solutions are Germany, Slovakia, Hungary, Belgium, the Czech Republic, and Bulgaria.
-In 2021, Poland replaces its microwave-based system with a satellite-based solution.
+In 2021, Poland replaced its microwave-based system with a satellite-based solution.
 More about the new system in Poland is described here.

 The new nationwide tolling system in Lithuania will rely on the full interoperability with the European Electronic Toll Service (EETS) from the very beginning, as was the case when Belgium launched its toll system in 2016.
 This enables toll road users to “bring their own device,” meaning that authorized European Toll Service Providers can use the same EETS-compliant On Board Units (OBUs) in Lithuania that they already use in other toll domains, and trucks using these EETS-OBUs would not need to make any special registration before traveling into Lithuania.

 The procurement for the Electronic Toll Collection (ETC) System includes these elements:

 - development and implementation services of the ETC System.